 To see and edit details for a modelled data source:

-- On the Data Sources page, select a modelled data source to see its details page.
+- On the Data Sources List page, select a modelled data source to see its details page.
 Here you can:

 - Click Edit Properties to modify the modelled data source name and description.